JUMP START COURSE

 The course is delivered four times in the span July / December 2025.

-The third and fourth version of the JS courses will take place in October (Italian, blended) and December (English, online) 2025.
+The third and fourth editions of the JS courses will take place in October (in Italian, blended format) and in December (in English, online) 2025.

 Moodle will be the learning management system for the course, you will have to enrol and login to interact with instructors, peers and with the material.
 Fill the form at https://forms.gle/8fyvUq6j3gyo8pmS6 so that we can contact you and provide additional technical info as needed.
 Online meetings will be organized on Gmeet and/or Zoom.